Cauthen History, Family Crest & Coats of Arms

 - William Columbus Cauthen (1824-1865), American politician, Delegate to South Carolina secession convention, 1860

-- John K. Cauthen, American Democrat politician, Alternate Delegate to Democratic National Convention from South Carolina, 1956
+- John K. Cauthen, American Democratic Party politician, Alternate Delegate to Democratic National Convention from South Carolina, 1956

 Related Stories +